FAQ – qualifications

 - scottishathletics will run these annually in the autumn.

-How do I book onto a course?
+How do I book on to a course?

 - Find a suitable course on our coaching qualifications page